zrobertson466920/zrobertson466920.github.io/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/tf_idf.png)

 We can further as well.
 By looking at the corpus of texts that are included in the readings we can isolate words that are well connected with other words.
 By analyzing the 'matrix' of word connections we can see a visualization of the major themes of the quarter.
+In conclusion, it's clear that the computational methods available can serve as a valuable stepping stone when trying to critically examine text.

 ![_config.yml]({{ site.baseurl }}/images/bigram.png)